franciscop/use-tensorflow/readme.md

 ## Realtime camera recognition

-To load a realtime video you can install `use-camera` and do:
+To load a realtime video you can install [my library `use-camera`](https://github.com/franciscop/use-camera) and do:

 ```js
 import React from "react";